AbhilashMadi/Learn-Redux/Readme.md

 The state tree is made up of small, simple objects, and each piece of state is contained within its own property on the state tree.

-<details><summery>For example:<summery> if you are building a to-do list app, the state tree might contain a property called "todos" that stores an array of to-do objects, and another property called "visibilityFilter" that stores a string representing the current visibility filter for the to-do list.
+<details><summary>For example:<summary> if you are building a to-do list app, the state tree might contain a property called "todos" that stores an array of to-do objects, and another property called "visibilityFilter" that stores a string representing the current visibility filter for the to-do list.

 In Redux, the state of the application can only be modified through a process called dispatchinng an action.
 An action is a plain JavaScript object that describes the change that needs to be made to the state tree.
 For example, to add a new to-do to the list, you might dispatch an action with a type of "ADD_TODO" and a payload that includes the text of the new to-do.